Getting Started with Android Development

 - Attaching an Android facet to an existing Java module

 - Configuring the code style of Android-specific XML definition files

 - Download and extract the Android SDK.
 We strongly recommend that the path to the Android SDK home directory does not contain spaces.

 - Add SDK packages.
 For detailed instructions and download links, refer to Adding SDK Packages.

-- Configure the Android SDK in IntelliJ IDEA, see Configuring projects.
+- Configure the Android SDK in IntelliJ IDEA, see Working with SDKs.

 - Make sure that the bundled Android Support plugin is activated.
 This plugin provides Android support at the IntelliJ IDEA level and is enabled by default.
 If not, enable it as described in Enabling and Disabling Plugins.